indiemetrics/wordpress-plugin/readme.txt

 == Description ==

 You don’t like to be bothered with technical details, we get that.
 Web analytics doesn’t need to be complex or invasive.
 Only the result counts.

+> You need to have an account from [Arnold Analytics](https://usearnold.com/).

 == Installation ==